Alyw234237/tinyelectron/README.md

 Features:

 * Open and save files as markdown (MD), plain text (TXT), or restricted rich-text (HTML).
 * Rich-text is constrained.
 Only headings, bold, italics, underline, strikethrough, superscript, subscript, bulleted lists, numbered lists, links, block quotes, code, tables, images, and horizontal lines are included.
-All other styling—e.g. font size, font color, spacing, alignment, etc.—is disabled and automatically removed.
+All other styling—e.g. font size, font color, spacing, alignment, etc.—is automatically filtered.
 * Rich-text is displayed with a fixed appearance.
 Modifiable via stylesheet (or in preferences in the future).
 * Editing and formatting keyboard shortcuts (e.g., ctrl+v for paste, ctrl+b for bold, ctrl+k for links, etc.).
 * Partial support for live conversion of markdown into rich-text in rich-text editing mode.
 For example, typing `# Header title` will make an H1 header and typing `**This text is bold.**` will make the text bold.
 Markdown-to-rich-text does not currently work with links, tables, or images.